 It was on one of those cool Pleistocene days that a group of several adults, adolescents and a few children, perhaps a family group, walked across the claypan heading east.
 The tracks include that of a young child, with a foot about 15 cm long, who meandered back in the opposite direction to the main group.
 Was the child called back, or just playing about as children do?

-"The footprints and stride lengths show how the child walked, paused, turned and ran away from the group they were with, before walking briskly back towards them.
+The footprints and stride lengths show how

-"Perhaps the child was called back by an adult or older sibling.
-So seldom in open-site archaeology do we see such a personal and familiar signature."
+The footprints and stride lengths show how the child walked, paused, turned and ran away from the group they were with, before walking briskly back towards them.
+Perhaps the child was called back by an adult or older sibling.
+So seldom in open-site archaeology do we see such a personal and familiar signature.